Iñaki Sáez: Spain

 In the summer of 1996, Sáez was appointed the Spain under-21 team manager, winning the UEFA European Championship two years later after defeating Greece.
-Also being in charge of the under-20s, he led them to the FIFA World Cup of the category in 1999, in Nigeria.
+Also being in charge of the under-20s, he led them to the FIFA World Cup of the category in 1999 in Nigeria.

-In 2002, Sáez was named José Antonio Camacho's successor at the helm of the senior team, being in charge until the end of Euro 2004 – which ended in group stage exit – and collecting 15 wins, six draws and two losses in his 23 games in charge.
+Sáez was named José Antonio Camacho's successor at the helm of the senior team in 2002.
+He remained in the post until the end of Euro 2004 – which ended in group-stage exit – collecting 15 wins, six draws and two losses in 23 matches.

-Subsequently, Sáez returned to the under-21 team, retiring from the football world in 2008 at the age of 65.
+Subsequently, Sáez returned to the under-21 team.